ssss-sfu/merch-store/README.md

 ### Adding additional logic for authorization/authentication

 Authentication is handled by a library called [NextAuth](https://next-auth.js.org/).
 The login logic can be found in the file `auth.ts`.

+SFU Authentication is done through [SFU CAS](https://www.sfu.ca/information-systems/services/cas/cas-for-web-applications/), which provides the user with a CAS ticket, and validates it against SFU's CAS via an XML document.
+If ticket is valid, extract the id and email to a JWT, creating basic SFU auth for app.

 ## Frontend Backend communication